iceland west dynjandi adstk

 Isafjordur

 The largest settlement in the region (population 3,500), is located on a spit of land which juts into Isafjardardjup, creating a perfect natural harbour.
-It has a Maritime Museum with a collection of delightful 18th century timbered buildings which are a popular subject for artists and photographers, and a fine fish restaurant with marvellous views.
+Isafjordur is an old trading post rammed in by high mountains and beautiful nature.
+As the region’s oldest town, it is a pleasant and prosperous place to visit.
+Be sure to visit the Heritage Museum with its delightful 18th century timbered buildings to get a better understanding of the town’s maritime history.
+The buildings themselves are a popular subject for artists and photographers, as well as housing a fine fish restaurant with marvellous views.

 iceland west fjords latrabjarg cliffs istk